 Bar: a standard data visualization format, bar graphs will display up to 2 dimensions, allowing the bars to point out further segmentation.

 From here, you'll customize the knowledge displayed for this metric, filtering data for a deeper analysis.
-Filtering allows you to sort the info employing a number of parameters.
+Filtering allows you to sort the info employing several parameters.
 For instance, to look at revenue specific to Facebook, you'll filter to only show data that comes from this channel.

 Once you’ve adjusted the filter to fit your needs, click Save.
 This will add it to your dashboard and make it functional for future use.